karimarttila/kubernetes/simple-server/README.md

 ## Single Node

-The single-node version of Simple Server can be running only in a single node since it uses a simulated internal server embedded database (Clojure Atom, to be specific).
+The single-node version of Simple Server should be deployed only in a single node configuration since it uses a simulated internal server embedded database (Clojure Atom, to be specific) and is therefore statefull.
 But it is easy to use this single-node version in basic Kubernetes deployment exploration since it has no dependencies to external databases.

 ### Minikube Deployment